 All Defenses can be upgraded twice, first gaining a new ability, then empowering their abilities:

-- Deathchill Beacon Upgrade: periodically Slow all nearby enemies and reduce their Resistances and Offensive Ability with a massive surge of cold.
+- Deathchill Beacon Upgrade: periodically Slow all nearby enemies and reduce their Resistances and Offensive and Defensive Ability with a massive surge of cold.
 When fully upgraded, the Surge is cast more often and on a larger area.
 Effectiveness is increased by 33% with each upgrade.

 - Stonewall Banner Upgrade: periodically cast an area Heal.
 When fully upgraded, the range and effectiveness of the Aura and Heal are increased.

 - Vanguard Banner Upgrade: periodically cast an area Frenzy Buff.
 When fully upgraded, the range and effectiveness of the Aura and Frenzy are increased.